 Sheep:

-• Products: Raw mutton, wool (also obtainable without killing using shears)
+- Products: Raw mutton, wool (can also be obtained without killing, using shears)

 Chickens:

-Your first farm will likely also be your very first permanent home in Minecraft and will provide a wonderful foundation to expand and explore the world.
-With a well-stocked field and livestock, you create a good basis for food supply and other resources needed later.
+Your first farm will likely be your very first permanent home in Minecraft and will provide you with a solid foundation to expand from and explore the world.
+With a well-stocked field and livestock, you create a good base for food production, as well as some other resources that will be necessary later.
 Of course, you can also build your farm with others.
-Imagine building your farm on your own server, where you set the rules and collaborate with friends.
-Rent your Minecraft server now and get the most out of your game!
+Imagine building your farm on your own server, where you set the rules and can collaborate with friends.
+Rent your Minecraft server now and make the most of your game!

 More interesting articles